lframosferreira/sofia/README.md

 Some examples of Sofia programs can be seen in the `examples` directory.

-This project is heavily inspired by other implementations of interpreters and compilers, such as [Carcara](https://github.com/ufmg-smite/carcara) and [Hydrogen](https://www.youtube.com/watch?v=vcSijrRsrY0&t=1444s)
+This project is heavily inspired by other implementations of interpreters and compilers, such as [Hydrogen](https://www.youtube.com/watch?v=vcSijrRsrY0&t=1444s)

 I used a lot from the Crafting Interpreters book.